avinetworks/avi-helm-charts/docs/AMKO/crds/gslbconfig.md

 1. `apiVersion`: The api version for this object has to be `avilb.k8s.io/v1alpha1`.
 2. `kind`: the object kind is `GSLBConfig`.
 3. `name`: Can be anything, but it has to be specified in the GDP object.
-4. `namespace`: By default, this object is supposed to be created in `avi-system`.
+4. `namespace`: By default, this object must be created in `avi-system`.
 5. `gslbLeader.credentials`: A secret object has to be created for (`helm install` does that automatically) the GSLB Leader cluster.
 The username and password have to be provided as part of this secret object.
 Refer to `username` and `password` in [parameters](#parameters).
 6. `gslbLeader.controllerVersion`: The version of the GSLB leader cluster.
 7. `gslbLeader.controllerIP`: The GSLB leader IP address or the hostname along with the port number, if any.